upenn-libraries/sdbmss/README.md

 Deploying to the Staging (Dev VM) Server
 ----------------------------------------

-Note: 'staging' aka the 'dev VM' refers to the virtual machine provided by Libraries IT for the exclusive purpose of SDBM development.
+Note: 'staging' (aka the 'dev VM' which is confusing, so we don't call it that here) refers to the virtual machine provided by Libraries IT for the exclusive purpose of SDBM development.

 We use [capistrano](http://capistranorb.com/) to automate updating the staging server with the latest code.
 We use [god](http://godrb.com/) to do application process monitoring (the processes being unicorn, solr, and a delayed_job worker).

-* Your account on the dev VM will need the SDBMSS_ environment variables mentioned above; set them in .bashrc or some other way.
+* Your account on staging will need the SDBMSS_ environment variables mentioned above; set them in .bashrc or some other way.

 * The Apache config file /etc/httpd/conf.d/sdbmss.conf should look something like the following: